 How does a business team actually work?
 We know that it has a leader, who might be a manager or an owner, with the authority and power invested in his title.
 We know that it is a team, with some degree of team spirit, the notion that “we are all in this together.”
 Then there are the quid-pro-quo aspects of team membership, the idea that people pull their weight, that there is a rough balance kept of each person’s contribution to the team.
 And there is the pecuniary remuneration of each team member, that his employer must usually keep fairly close to the market price for a person with similar skills.
 These factors, all rolled together and combined, determine how well the team performs, within its own business and in comparison to other similar teams at other businesses.

 So businesses have softened themselves from a mechanical system into a social, or at least the pretense of a social culture; corporate executives now talk about “corporate culture.”
 Government has done the same, at least in the system that matters most to it: the military.
 Back during the high noon of the absolute monarch and the taxation bureaucracy the armed forces were regimented into rigid drill and subordinated into articulated formations, just like a machine.
 But the advent of rifled guns and field artillery made rigid drill useless, because they created the “lethal battlefield” upon which soldiers could no longer be marched and drilled.
-In the old battlefield under fire from smooth-bore firearms, a formation that was more than 100 yards from its enemy was relatively safe from harm; in the new battlefield dominated by rifled firearms, soldiers in sight of the enemy had to be hidden in trenches and dugouts.
+In the old battlefield under fire from smooth-bore firearms, a formation that was more than 100 yards from its enemy was relatively safe from harm and in 1781 the over-enthusiastic young Colonel Hamilton, at lasts promoted to a field command, could put his light-infantry battalion “through parade-ground drills in front of the flabbergasted British” at Yorktown without cost.13 In the new battlefield dominated by rifled firearms, soldiers in sight of the enemy had to be hidden in trenches and dugouts.

 It took a century for the armies to solve the problem of the lethal battlefield.
 The Germans solved it in World War I with their “storm troops” and infiltration tactics.
 Small squads under the command of NCOs and supported by heavy firepower advanced by infiltrating around enemy strong points instead of advancing by walking exposed across the battlefield in waves.
 But this tactic meant that the army commanders could no longer easily control their formations.
 Not just officers but NCOs now had to be resourceful, creative leaders with the skills and the experience and will to adapt to rapidly changing tactical conditions.
 It now was judged worse to remain inactive waiting for orders than to do something, anything, even if it was wrong.
 By 1921 the commander of the German Army, General Hans von Seeckt, established the goal to make

-of each individual member of the army a soldier who, in character, capability, and knowledge, is self-reliant, self-confident, dedicated, and joyful in taking responsibility [verantwortungsfreudig] as a man and a soldier.13
+of each individual member of the army a soldier who, in character, capability, and knowledge, is self-reliant, self-confident, dedicated, and joyful in taking responsibility [verantwortungsfreudig] as a man and a soldier.14

 It’s all very well to abandon the Enlightenment project and the rule of the subject and call for a new intersubjective age of responsibility and trust.
-But how would it work?
+But what would it look like, and how would it work?
+What does the world look like when we demote system to become an equal partner of culture and communication?
 Moral psychologist Alan Page Fiske shows a way to differentiate the ingredients that go into the lifeworld of taken-for-granted culture, the soup of intersubjective communicative action and collaboration.
 In his “relational models theory” humans socialize in four different ways.
 The concept is simple.

 We can see that the instrumental reason of modern science and modern governance is a highly developed form of Authority Ranking.
 We can see that Communal Sharing is the mode of hunter-gatherer culture or the village communism in the Russian “mir.”
 Equality Matching is the friendly relation of housewives or businessmen that keep a running tally of favors given and received.
 And Market Pricing is the formalization of Equality Matching in complex transactions, typically involving money, that cannot be reduced to a simple give and take.